Genusbiz/docs/developers/defining-an-app-model/logic/index.md

 ---
-title: Developing logic using Genus App Platform
+title: Developing logic using Genus Apps
 description: How to define logic using Genus Studio
 author: houmanmohebbi
 ---